wijesuriya2017/Knightbot-MD/README.md

 ### License
 This project is licensed under the MIT License.
 However, you must:
 - Use this software in compliance with all applicable laws and regulations
 - Include original license and copyright notices
 - Credit original authors
 - Not use for spam or malicious purposes

-## 📜 Copyright Notice
+## 📜 Copyright

-Copyright (c) 2024 Professor.
+Copyright (c) 2024 Navida Wijesuriya.
 All rights reserved.

 This project contains code from various open source projects:
 - Baileys (MIT License)